zrentschler/CNNP-Networking-Project/README.md

   * Filtering with ACLs which
      * only allows SSH connections to local devices from local devices
      * only allows SSH connections to the ISP routers from the local network's BGP IPs
-     * stops outside ingress traffic except in the case of BGP traffic, connections established from within the local network and echo replies
+     * stops outside ingress traffic except in the case of BGP, connections established from within the local network and echo replies

+Configuration files edited for brevity.

 ![topology](https://i.imgur.com/3vXWCof.png)